 You already are the expert for medical examination, treating of injuries and securing of evidence.
-The following aspects are ones that need to be considered especially in cases of domestic violence.
+The following aspects need to be considered especially in cases of domestic violence.

-Immediately refer patients with life-threatening or severe conditions for emergency treatment.
+Immediately refer patients with life-threatening or severe conditions to a facility of emergency treatment.

 Mental health problems